vybrany/portfolio-risk-analytics/README.md

 # Portfolio Risk Analytics

-Projet Python d’analyse de portefeuille, de mesure du risque et de simulation Monte Carlo à partir de données financières de marché.
+Python project for portfolio analysis, risk measurement, and Monte Carlo simulation using financial market data.

-## Présentation
+## Overview

-Ce projet permet d’analyser la performance et le risque d’un portefeuille multi-actifs à partir de données historiques de marché.
-Il calcule plusieurs métriques financières et statistiques utilisées en gestion de portefeuille et en gestion des risques.
+This project analyzes the performance and risk of a multi-asset portfolio using historical market data.
+It computes several financial and statistical metrics commonly used in portfolio management and risk management.

-Le projet inclut également des simulations Monte Carlo afin d’estimer le risque du portefeuille et de visualiser la distribution des rendements simulés.
+The project also includes Monte Carlo simulations to estimate portfolio risk and visualize the distribution of simulated returns.

-## Fonctionnalités
+## Features

-- Téléchargement de données financières avec `yfinance`
+* Financial data retrieval using `yfinance`
-- Calcul des rendements journaliers et cumulés
+* Daily and cumulative returns calculation
-- Calcul de la volatilité annualisée
+* Annualized volatility calculation
-- Calcul du ratio de Sharpe
+* Sharpe ratio calculation
-- Estimation de la Value-at-Risk (VaR)
+* Value-at-Risk (VaR) estimation
-- Estimation de l’Expected Shortfall (ES)
+* Expected Shortfall (ES) estimation
-- Calcul du drawdown maximal
+* Maximum drawdown calculation
-- Construction de matrices de corrélation
+* Correlation matrix construction
-- Analyse de portefeuilles pondérés
+* Weighted portfolio analysis
-- Simulations Monte Carlo
+* Monte Carlo simulations
-- Visualisation des performances et distributions de rendements
+* Performance and return distribution visualization

-## Technologies utilisées
+## Technologies Used

-- Python
+* Python
-- pandas
+* pandas
-- numpy
+* numpy
-- matplotlib
+* matplotlib
-- yfinance
+* yfinance